cjwirth/cjwirth.github.io/_posts/2016-02-09-value-types.md

 I've found that in practice, I find myself enums in two ever-so-slightly different ways.

-One way is the traditioal "different choices of the same thing," e.g. an enum of video quality settings with the choices High, Medium, and Low.
+One way is the traditional "different choices of the same thing," e.g. an enum of video quality settings with the choices High, Medium, and Low.

 The other way is being completely different things, but in the same category.
 For example, analytics events that all have different meanings and associated values, but they are still all analytics events.